 The Romulus Historical Park is set in the center of downtown on Hunt Street and demonstrates the community's commitment to blending the old with the new.

 This charming district includes a historical museum located in the town's original schoolhouse, restored Kingsley House, 1923 Monitor Windmill, Wabash Freight building, and caboose, as well as a spacious park, gazebo, and pavilion available to reserve for private parties and events.

-For more information about park rentals, please complete the application below and call Parks and Recreation to confirm availability at 734-942-7545.
+For more information about park rentals, please complete the 2023 Park Rental Application (PDF) and call Community Services to confirm availability at 734-942-7545.

 The Romulus Historical Museum is located in the area's first one-room schoolhouse.
 Built in 1839, it now houses local artifacts, documents, photos, and a collection of Romulus High School yearbooks.